floss1138/dbDotCad/README.md

 N-N-N

-Where N is Numeric, one or more numbers, no spaces.
+Where N is Numeric, one or more numbers, no~spaces.
 N must contain at least one number and each number is separated by hyphens.

-The File name will contain the Document Title with an alphabetical revision identifier and a friendly name:
+The File name will contain the numeric, hyphen separated, Document Title with an alphabetical revision identifier then a friendly name:

 N-N-N-A_friendlyname.dwg

-Where A is an upper case alpha, one or more letters, no spaces.
-This must contain at least one alphabetical character.
+Where A is an upper case alpha, one or more letters, no~spaces.
+This revision identifier must contain at least one alphabetical character.
 The hyphens and underscore must be present and are used as part of a file/title name integrity check.

-NUMERIC_AREA_CODE**-**
-NUMERIC_DOCUMENT_TYPE_GENERAL**-**
-NUMERIC_DOCUMENT_TYPE_SPECIFIC**-**
-ALPHABETICAL_REVISION_IDENTIFIER
+NUMERIC~AREA~CODE`-`NUMERIC~DOC~TYPE~GENERAL`-`NUMERIC~DOC~TYPE~SPECIFIC`-`ALPHA~REVISION~IDENTIFIER`_`
+followed by a friendly name and typically the .dwg file extension

 This will be checked with the regex ^[0-9]+-[0-9]+-[0-9]+-[A-Z]+_.*
 The configuration file will allow 3 different regex matches to be used in cases where multiple naming conventions may exist.